pzanna/Rpi_BDM/README.md

-# Background Debugging Mode (BDM) Interface Using RP2040 and MicroPython
+# Background Debugging Mode (BDM) Interface Using RP2040 and CircuitPython

-This project enables debugging of the Freescale MC68332 CPU via Background Debugging Mode (BDM) using a Raspberry Pi RP2040 (e.g., RP2040-Zero board) running MicroPython as a custom BDM interface controller.
+This project enables debugging of the Freescale MC68332 CPU via Background Debugging Mode (BDM) using a Raspberry Pi RP2040 (e.g., RP2040-Zero board) running CircuitPython as a custom BDM interface controller.
 Communication with the RP2040 is handled over USB serial from a Mac OSX host running a Python script.

 ---